TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.dbforpostgresqlservers/orcaspostgresqlworkmem-public.md

   "version": 1.0,
   "learnMoreLink": "https://aka.ms/runtimeconfiguration",
-  "description": "Increase the work_mem to avoid excessive disk spilling from sort and hash", "longDescription": "Our internal telemetry shows that the configuration work_mem is too small for your PostgreSQL server which is resulting a lot of disk spilling and degraded query performance.
+  "description": "Increase the work_mem to avoid excessive disk spilling from sort and hash", "longDescription": "Our internal telemetry shows that the configuration work_mem is too small for your PostgreSQL server which is resulting in disk spilling and degraded query performance.
 To improve this, we recommend to increase the work_mem limit for the server which will help to reduce the scenarios when the sort or hash happens on disk, thereby improving the overall query performance.", "potentialBenefits": "Improve query performance by allocating more work_mem for the sort or hash operations thus avoiding unnecessary disk read and write.", "actions": [
     {